Murder of Allan Chappelow: Life

-Chappelow was the son of wealthy decorator, upholsterer, and later fine art consultant) Archibald Cecil Chappelow, and Karen Ragnhild Permin of Hillerød, north of Copenhagen, whom his father had met while working as a lecturer Copenhagen University.
+Chappelow was born on 20 August 1919, the son of wealthy decorator, upholsterer, and fine art consultant Archibald Cecil Chappelow, and Karen Ragnhild Permin of Hillerød (located north of Copenhagen), whom his father had met while working as a lecturer at Copenhagen University.
 Chappelow moved with his family to Hampstead at the age of 14, to the house, 9 Downshire Hill, in which he lived for the rest of his life except for his school and student years.
 He was educated at Oundle School near Peterborough.
 In the Second World War he was a conscientious objector (as his uncle, Eric Chappelow, had famously been in the First World War), working on a farm in Hampshire.
 He went on to study moral sciences at Trinity College, Cambridge between 1946 and 1949, taking an M.A. and twice being a prizeman.
-In the 1950s he worked as a photographer for the Daily Mail and The Daily Telegraph.
+In the 1950s, he worked as a photographer for the Daily Mail and The Daily Telegraph.
 Afterwards he became a freelance photographer and writer.

 As a photographer, Chappelow specialised in portraits of leading literary and theatrical figures and musicians.
-In 1950 he visited George Bernard Shaw at Ayot St. Lawrence and took the last known photographs of the playwright.
+In 1950, he visited George Bernard Shaw at Ayot St. Lawrence and took the last known photographs of the playwright.
 Chappelow's books included Russian Holiday (London, George Harrap, 1955) – he was a member of the first party of 'ordinary tourists' to be allowed to visit the USSR after the Second World War.
 His principal works on Shaw are Shaw the Villager and Human Being – a Biographical symposium, with a preface by Dame Sybil Thorndike (1962), and Shaw – the 'Chucker-Out (1969, ISBN 0-404-08359-5).

+Murder

 A recluse and (according to media reports) a millionaire, the elderly Chappelow was found murdered in his house after a sum of money was discovered to have gone missing from his bank account.
 In October 2006, a British citizen of Chinese birth, Wang Yam, a financial trader also resident in Hampstead, was arrested in Switzerland and charged with the murder.
+Wang had worked as an informant for MI6, and had been granted refugee status in 1992 after fleeing China from Hong Kong following the 1989 Tiananmen Square protests.

 Chappelow's Grade II listed house was sold for £4.1m, and the new owners submitted plans for it to be refurbished.

 Chappelow was buried with his parents on the east side of Highgate Cemetery.

-Legal and 'security' issues
+Legal and security issues

 First trial

 In December 2007, the Crown Prosecution Service indicated it would ask for Wang's trial for murder, burglary and deception to be held 'in camera'.
 This would make it the first UK murder trial ever heard behind closed doors without access by press or public.